 - Controlled Internal Environment: The cabinet design allows for airflow and heat management, reducing moisture buildup.

-- Perimeter Insulation System: This helps maintain a stable internal temperature, which supports both efficiency and component longevity.
+- Perimeter Insulation System: Helps maintain a stable internal temperature, supporting both efficiency and component longevity.

 Does Climate Affect Corrosion Risk in New Brunswick?